-Do you like the idea of packing all your kit into a rucksack and heading off the beaten track for a few gloriously tranquil days in the British countryside?
-Certainly, there is a lot to recommend getting away from our busy lives and enjoying the peace and simplicity of sleeping out in the wilds, rather than booking into a campsite.
+Do you like the idea of packing all your kit into a rucksack and heading off the beaten track for a few peaceful days in the British countryside?

-John Gordon, a regular wild camper from Scotland, smiles wryly as he recalls his first back-to-basics camping trips.
-He says: "I remember I was actually really nervous and worried about taking all the right kit and making sure I was well-fed and warm overnight.
+John Gordon, a regular wild camper from Scotland, smiles wryly as he recalls his first back-to-basics camping trip.
+He says: "I remember I was really nervous and worried about taking all the right kit and making sure I was well-fed and warm overnight".

-"I definitely packed too much and I found the rucksack pretty heavy so I only walked a few miles to find a camping spot.
+"I packed too much, and I found the rucksack pretty heavy, so I only walked a few miles to find a camping spot.
 But I loved it, camping away from other people and totally surrounded by nature.
 It was peaceful, thrilling, beautiful and more."